chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 This section presents examples of how a commonly-used Upper-Layer Protocol (NFS) can make use of these pseudo-flavors.

-## Network File System version 3
+## Network File System Versions 2 and 3

-NFSv3 clients query which RPC auth flavors a server requires using the MNT procedure, defined in {{Appendix I of ?RFC1813}}
+NFSv3 clients use the MNT procedure, defined in {{Appendix I of ?RFC1813}}, to discover which RPC auth flavors may be used to access a particular shared NFSv3 filesystem.
-as part of the MOUNT RPC program.

-To require NFSv3 clients to employ underlying transport security when using AUTH_NONE or AUTH_SYS, the NFS server includes one or more of the new RPC auth pseudo-flavors defined in {{iana-cons}}
+To require NFSv3 clients to employ underlying transport security when using AUTH_NONE or AUTH_SYS, the NFS server includes one or more of the new pseudo-flavors defined in {{iana-cons}}
 in the auth_flavors list that is part of a MNT response.

-For example, an NFSv3 server may list AUTH_SYS_ENC in a MNT response, without also listing AUTH_SYS.
+When determining whether a filehandle-bearing operation is authorized, an NFSv3 server uses channel binding to ensure that appropriate transport layer security is in place before processing an incoming NFS request that uses an insecure RPC auth flavor.
+If that request is not authorized, the NFSv3 server can respond with an nfs_stat of NFS3ERR_STALE.

+The usage of the MNT procedure as described in {{?RFC1094}}
+is the same with the exception that an NFSv2 server responds with NFSERR_STALE instead of NFS3ERR_STALE.

 ## Network File System version 4